ALU-BSE/web-storage-activity-ggg/README.md

 2. **Discussion Questions:**
    - When would you use cookies over local storage?

+   -  Cookies are ideal for storing small amounts of data  that need an expiration time
+   - Cookies can be sent automatically with every HTTP request, making them useful for authentication tokens, user sessions, and preferences

    - What are the risks of storing passwords in session storage?

+   - Data in session storage is stored as plain text, making it vulnerable to XSS attacks
+   - Any script running on the page can access session storage, also increasing exposure to attacks.
+   - If a user accidentally closes the tab, they must re-enter their credentials, leading to poor user experience

 ---

 ### **Final Challenge: Integration**